gfrubi/school/README.md

 1. Download each file individually
 2. Download the whole repository by clicking the green button on the right of this page.
-3. Clone the whole repository from the terminar, using the command "`git clone https://github.com/gfrubi/school.git`"
+3. Clone the whole repository from the terminar, using git by running the command "`git clone https://github.com/gfrubi/school.git`"